There are few American intellectuals and journalists

 than it does you.

-piece rightly denouncing America's aggressive foreign policy, Roberts commits a double-error when making a comparison
+In a piece rightly denouncing America's aggressive foreign policy, Roberts commits a double-error when making

 as the Nazis proclaimed 'Deutschland uber alles,' neoconservatives proclaim 'America uber alles.' "

-the real culprits behind World War II actually were; he should know by now that the term "Nazi" was always
+as to who the real culprits behind World War II actually were; he should know by now that the term "Nazi" was

-one of derogatory Western-Jewish propaganda.
-The National Socialist German Workers' Party (NSDAP) never referred to themselves as "Nazis".
+always one of derogatory Western-Jewish propaganda.
+The National Socialist German Workers' Party (NSDAP) never referred to themselves

 The big bad baby Hitler hadn't even born

-uber alles" - (Germany above all things), is always, and I mean always, presented out-of-context,
+the phrase "Deutschland uber alles" - (Germany above all things), is always, and I mean always, presented

-as if to suggest that the Germans were boasting of their superiority to all other peoples.
-The following line of the song
+out-of-context, as if to suggest that the Germans were boasting of their superiority to all other peoples.
+The following line

-clarifies and confirms that the anthem, far from being a song about conquest, was actually about the unified defense
+of the song clarifies and confirms that the anthem, far from being a song about conquest, was actually about the unified

-of the small German states which, historically, have been relentlessly attacked by Romans, Huns, Mongols and, most relevant
+defense of the small German states which, historically, have been relentlessly attacked by Romans, Huns, Mongols and,

-to the song, the French.
-Here is the full translation of the harmless and beautiful song of national defense
+most relevant to the song, the French.
+Here is the full translation of the harmless and beautiful song of

 Brothers stand together.